Azure/azure-powershell/src/Network/readme.md

         - ApplicationSecurityGroup
         - PrivateIpAddress
         - IpConfigurationName
-  # - where: # REMOVE BEFORE RELEASE: This is expanded into separate parameters
+  - where: # REMOVE BEFORE RELEASE: These were expanded from Nsg
-  #     verb: New
+      verb: New
-  #     subject: NetworkInterface
+      subject: NetworkInterface
-  #     parameter-name: ResourceGroupName
+      parameter-name: ResourceGroupName
-  #   set:
+    set:
-  #     alias: NetworkSecurityGroup
+      alias:
+        - Subnet
+        - NetworkSecurityGroupId
   - where:
       subject: NetworkInterface
       parameter-name: ^NetworkSecurityGroupProperties(.*)$